eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 Mobile driving licences are legally specified in the proposed EC Regulation 2023_127 (4th Driving Licence Regulation).
-This Regulation specifies that mDLs shall comply with the ISO/IEC 18013-5 standard.
+This Regulation specifies that mDLs must comply with the ISO/IEC 18013-5 standard.
 It does not mention any other standards, in particular not \[SD-JWT\].
 Consequently, mDLs issued to a Wallet Unit will not be implemented as \[SD JWT\]- compliant documents.
 The mDL Rulebook therefore specifies